Portugal Road Trip Planner

 Drivers in Portugal have a bad reputation, not always fairly so, although the proper use of roundabouts and indicators seems to elude most!
 Our Portugal driving and travel tips will help you stay safe on your road trip.

 - Drivers from non-EU countries may require an International Driving Permit.
 If you are from the UK, your UK licence allows you to drive in all EU countries unless it’s a paper licence or a licence issued in Gibraltar, Guernsey, Jersey or the Isle of Man, then you will need an International Driving Permit for your Portugal visit.

-- You will require a green card to prove you have vehicle insurance cover when taking trips to Portugal in a UK registered vehicle.
+- You must have at least 3rd party insurance for your vehicle.
+Update August 2021 – you no longer require a green card to prove you have vehicle insurance cover when taking trips to Portugal in a UK registered vehicle.

 - You must carry photographic proof of ID and a reflective jacket (for the driver and all passengers) travelling Portugal by road.

 - It is recommended that you carry a warning triangle.

 - It is forbidden to use a dash cam or radar detector in Portugal.

 - You will see Portuguese drivers using mobile phones at the wheel frequently but this this is actually illegal, despite appearances to the contrary.

 - If you are driving in a large town or city, then ‘helpers’ will wave you to spaces or car-parks in the hopes of getting a tip.
 Clearly you do not have to tip them unless you feel it’s deserved.
 When you are hot and stressed and trying to park, having someone waving at you and ‘helping’ is not always that helpful!

 - Portugal has one low emission zone (LEZ) in Lisbon, which was introduced in the inner city centre in 2011.
 In 2012, a large area was added to the LEZ, which now comprises two sub-zones and currently covers 33% of the whole city.
 Click here for more information.